johnrearden/clarity/README.md

 #### Unfixed Bugs
 1. Form title: The "RSVP" title on the contact form modal needs to be changed to a more appropriate title
-2. Mobile swipe inconsistency: Swipe functionality on the coping strategies carousel works inconsistently across different mobile devices and sometimes requires a hard reload in mobile emulators
+2. Mobile swipe inconsistency: Swipe functionality on the coping strategies carousel works inconsistently across different mobile devices and sometimes requires a refresh in mobile emulators and desktop
+I think it may have something to do with this invalid keyframe error in the console, but ive only seen it once as the issue is temporomental [Console Log Error](./README-images/console-logs/Screenshot%202024-10-02%20105743.png)

 ## Deployment